DQSSSSS/Scotty3D-HW/docs/pathtracer/camera_rays.md

 ---

 ## Step 1: `Pathtracer::trace_pixel`
 The job of this function is to compute the amount of energy arriving at this pixel of the image.
 Take a look at `Pathtracer::trace_pixel` in `student/pathtracer.cpp`.
-Conveniently, we've given you a function `Pathtracer::trace_ray(r)` that provides a measurement of incoming scene radiance along the direction given by ray `r`.
+Conveniently, we've given you a function `Pathtracer::trace(r)` that provides a measurement of incoming scene radiance along the direction given by ray `r`, split into emissive and reflected components.
 See `lib/ray.h` for the interface of ray.

 Given the width and height of the screen, and a point's _screen space_ coordinates (`size_t x, size_t y`), compute the point's _normalized_ ([0-1] x [0-1]) screen space coordinates in `Pathtracer::trace_pixel`.
 Pass these coordinates to the camera via `Camera::generate_ray` in `camera.cpp` (note that `Camera::generate_ray` accepts a `Vec2` object as its input argument)